deeplearning4j/deeplearning4j/gettingstarted.md

          mvn clean install -DskipTests

-4. Use as a dependency in your project
+4. Use this as a dependency in your project.

       <dependency>
 			<groupId>org.deeplearning4j</groupId>